Unboxed-Software/solana-course/content/program-testing.md

 ### 3. Construct transaction

-Our first unit test will test whether or not our program is actually functioning as intended, to test this we’ll need to create a transaction to submit to the program.
+Our first unit test will test whether or not our program is actually functioning as intended.
+To test this we’ll need to create a transaction to submit to the program.
 We'll be making use of the `solana_sdk` crate to help us do this, it may help to think about the steps you would need to go through to build this transaction from a typescript client when doing this.

 The code in the remainder of the demo should go inside the `it_works()` testing function we just created.